Celebrate Mom, Celebrate Life:

 Cathy: I didn’t grow up with any specific springtime traditions, but as an adult, my husband and I have started planting a garden every spring.
 It is something the kids look forward to and something I definitely plan to continue!

-BH: How do you and your family prepare your home for spring?
+BH: How do you and your family prepare your spring home decorating style?
 Is there a specific piece of decor you put out that signifies spring has arrived?

 Cathy: When spring comes, we always change up the decor!
 It is a little different every year, but usually includes green glass vases, fresh flowers, bright white candles, and all the birds we can find!
 Bird are such a clear sign of spring, so I always like to incorporate them into my spring decor.
 I like to bring a little bit of the outdoors in, not just for spring, but for every season!